q-pup/q-pup.github.io/about.markdown

 ---

 # Project Description
-Carrying heavy loads, bending down, and other common tasks and other common tasks that labourers in the agriculture industry must perform are the worst for workplace health and safety.
-This project addresses the need for a versatile, adaptable mobile platform for assisting in transportation of heavy loads in these agricultural settings.
-To solve this issue a quadrupedal robot was developed as it provides high maneuverability while remaining stable and is also able to traverse uneven terrain with relative ease.
+Tasks that labourers in the agriculture industry commonly perform, including carrying heavy loads and bending down, are among the worst for workplace health and safety.
+This project addresses the need for a versatile, adaptable mobile platform to assist in transportation of heavy loads in these agricultural settings.
+A quadrupedal robot is being developed to solve this problem, as it provides a highly maneuverable, stable platform that is capable of traversing uneven terrain.